-- a) Investor relations of \$300,017 (2019 \$2,282) The increase is due to new consultants engaged to provide media and investor relations services. - b) Management and consulting fees of \$351,852 (2019 \$518,179) The decrease is primarily due to increased efficiencies and management changes during the prior year subsequent to the merger with Valoro resources. - c) Legal and audit fees of \$135,895 (2019 \$204,082) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
-Legal fees relate to general corporate matters. - d) Share-based compensation of \$192,174 (2019 \$115,547) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.
-It also includes the fair value of equity instruments to be granted for services to related parties.
+- a) Investor Relations fees of \$194,281 (2019 \$187,920) The increase is primarily due to new consultants engaged to provide media and investor relations services in the first quarter of the Company's 2021 fiscal year. - b) Legal and audit fees of \$126,927 (2019 \$88,700) Accounting and audit fees reflect accrued expenses for the Company's annual external audit and income tax preparation.
+Legal fees relate to general corporate matters. - c) Management and consulting fees \$255,460 (2019 \$145,531) The changes reflect management changes during the prior year subsequent to the merger with Valoro resources as well as fees paid to consultants engaged by the Company in the current period. - d) Share-based compensation of \$597,932 (2019 \$80,138) The stock based-compensation expense is primarily affected by the number of options granted and vesting during the period, the strike price at grant date and stock-price volatility calculations used in the Black-Scholes option pricing model.